Teen Challenge of Southern California

 Summary

-Teen Challenge of Southern California brings hope and healing to tens of thousands of men and women trapped in drug and alcohol abuse.
-Teen Challenge of Southern California was established in 1963 and includes nine regional facilities with seven strategically placed residential facilities throughout Southern California.
-Last year Teen Challenge served over 200,000 men, women and children in Southern California through its resident and outreach programs.
+Since 1963, Teen Challenge of Southern California has brought restoration and healing to tens of thousands of men and women trapped in drug and alcohol addiction, and hope to their concerned family members.
+10 regional locations and eight strategically placed residential facilities throughout Southern and Central California serve as beacons of hope to those needing life-transformation.
 The Teen Challenge residential program continues to be one of the largest and most effective substance abuse recovery and prevention programs of its kind.

 Contact information